England 268 for 8 (Rashid 4*, Batty 0*) v India

 England's 268 for 8 was a huge missed opportunity especially as India dropped four catches.
 But without Bairstow's 89 off 177 balls - ended when he was lbw the ball after being dropped by Parthiv Patel - this Test would have escaped them already.
 And they would only have had themselves to blame.
 Winning the toss needs luck, but when the important ones fall your way it is careless not to embrace the opportunity.

-Five of England's eight wickets fell to shots that can be classed as careless at best, reckless at worst.
-But Bairstow, who added consecutive stands of 57, 69 and 45, gave them a chance although late loss of Chris Woakes dented the prospect of a lower-order boost.
+Five of England's eight wickets fell to shots that could be classed as careless at best, reckless at worst.
+Bairstow, who helped add consecutive stands of 57, 69 and 45, gave them a chance although the late loss of Chris Woakes dented the prospect of a lower-order boost.
 Compared to last year's Test involving South Africa, the total is already handsome although local judgement is that this pitch is not at that level of mischief.

 India's bowling was exacting throughout the day.
 Ravindra Jadeja performed an excellent holding role either side of tea and claimed two wickets, after the run rate had briefly got away from India in the afternoon session, the pacemen challenged with new ball and old and Jayant Yadav continued his impressive start to Test cricket with the scalps of Bairstow and Joe Root.

-There was turn from early, but nothing extravagant, and after the brutish delivery received by Haseeb Hameed in the tenth over, which reared off a length, the bounce largely behaved itself.
+There was turn from early, but nothing extravagant, and after the brutish delivery received by Haseeb Hameed, which reared off a length, the bounce largely behaved itself.
 Reverse swing, especially a spell before tea by Umesh Yadav, posed a significant challenge which was repelled by Bairstow and Jos Buttler, but in the final session it was the squeezing of the run rate - a boundary took Bairstow to 53 off 76 balls, then he needed 99 balls for his next 36 - more than devilish deliveries that made life hard work.

 Buttler, playing just his second first-class match since being dropped from the Test side last October, played the other significant innings of the day.
 Ended with a loose drive to cover, as India throttled the scoring after tea, it was not substantial enough to satisfy England's needs but he played with confidence that belied his lack of recent cricket.